-There are no allowances for doubtful accounts required.
+There are no loss allowances required.

 (d) Interest Rate Risk

 The Company's exposure to interest rate risk arises from the interest rate impact on its cash.
 Because the cash is held on deposit at financial institutions and may be withdrawn at any time, and because the notes payable have fixed interest rates, the Company's exposure to interest rate risk is not significant.